 Junipers were very popular landscaping plants in the 1960s, but have fallen out of favor in recent years.
 Hollywood Junipers are a tree form of juniper that has a windswept form even without the wind.
 Its twisted form becomes more impressive as it ages.

-The Ornamental Pear is covered with white blossoms in the spring before leaves form and has reddish leaves in the fall.
-There are several varieties including 'Bradford' and 'Chanticleer'.
+The Flowering Pear is covered with white blossoms in the spring before leaves form and has reddish leaves in the fall.
+There are several varieties including ‘Bradford’ and ‘Chanticleer.’
 The confined quarters of this tree have caused some of its roots to grow above ground.

 This attractive deciduous tree with good red fall color is native to China.
 The waxy coat on the seeds is used in Asia to make candles and soap.
 The more water it receives, such as from a nearby lawn, the faster, taller, and straighter it grows.

-These deciduous oak trees (one younger than the other and two even younger ones next door) will grow quickly with regular watering.
-Red Oaks can live up to 180 years and reach up to 120' in their native environment.
+These two deciduous oak trees (one younger than the other) will grow quickly with regular watering.
+Red Oaks can live up to 180 years and reach up to 120’ in their native environment.
 Their leaves turn scarlet in cool fall weather.
 Unlike native California oaks, the Red Oak tolerates watering of grass or plants beneath it.